brinda1410/classify-boston-wetlands/README.md

 The output of this script is a web-application that serves the CNN model under the hood.
 It spits out the probability of an image being a wetland or non-wetland.

+### Wetland Identification in Boston.pdf
+This file contains the presentation which was shared with the Department of Innovation and Technology's Analytics Team detailing the non-technical aspects of the project outline.

 ![Wetlands Picture](https://user-images.githubusercontent.com/90286831/186621792-b537f1e2-11c4-43c0-8f3c-16a3f33c250c.png)